seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-01.md

 the Buddha is the incomparable surgeon who pulls out the poison-tipped arrow of craving.

-We may say therefore that, according to the *Dhamma*, *nāma-rūpa*, or name-and-form, is like the wound in which the arrow is embedded.
+We may say therefore that, according to the Dhamma, *nāma-rūpa*, or name-and-form, is like the wound in which the arrow is embedded.
 When one is wounded by a poison-tipped arrow, the bandage has to be put, not on the archer or on his bow-string, but on the wound itself.
 First of all the wound has to be